encukou/talk-video-maker/README.rst

 them up, composes them with captions and titles and such, and throws the video to Youtube for all to see.

 Or, it will do that.
 Someday.
-So far I'm just messing with asyncio and time warping algorithms – turns out different videos can be recorded at different speeds.
+So far it just creates the resulting video.

 Installation
 ------------

-You'll want Python 3, ffmpeg, and a version of librosa with this fix: https://github.com/bmcfee/librosa/pull/127
+You'll want Python 3, ffmpeg, Inkscape, and a version of librosa with this fix: https://github.com/bmcfee/librosa/pull/127

 Make sure you have requirements for various scientific-y libraries – some of